Greenheart/talks/2021-09-11-hackforfuture-co-creation/slides.md

 # Exploring our visions for the future

+<p class="pt-8 pb-4 font-bold">Take 10 minutes to write your individual reflections.
+Then we'll have a group sharing.</p>

 - What does a sustainable future mean to me?

 - What do I value in life?

 - How can I live a good life while also making a good impact on the world around us?

 ---
 layout: image-right